 - Peter Ackroyd’s Dominion (History of England V)

-- Clare Wright’s You daughters of freedom (currently being read, and about which I have already posted)
+- Clare Wright’s You daughters of freedom (currently reading, and about which I have already posted)

 However, if I were looking for book ideas, I’d probably go back to some of “expert” posts.
 What a variety of topics – from Kate (booksaremyfavouriteandbest) on Empathy to Debbie (ExUrbanis) on Downsizing and Making Major Life Changes, from Buried In Print’s call for good non-fiction books on Indigenous Storytellers to Brona (Brona’s books) wanting more on the French Revolution (which reminds me that I must go recommend something!)
 To name just a few!